grisha/mod_python/Doc/tutorial.rst

 provided.
 Because it has no name, it is sometimes referred to as as :dfn:`generic` handler.
 The default Apache action for this handler is to read the file and send it to the client.
-Most applications you will write will override this one handler.
+Most applications you will write will provide this one handler.
 To see all the possible handlers, refer to Section :ref:`directives`.

 .. _tut-what-it-do: